ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-textresultcallback.md

 # TextResultListener

-`TextResultListener` is The interface to handle callbacks when the barcode results are returned.
+`TextResultListener` is the interface to handle callbacks when the barcode results are returned.

 ```java
 interface com.dynamsoft.dbr.TextResultListener